 There are two foods that are traditionally eaten by Jews on Chanukah (Hannouca in French): latkes and sufganyot, or jelly-filled donuts.
-This Chanukah, I had the idea to make a treat that is similar to sufganyot, but is a traditionally eaten in France is at carnaval.
-In the St. Etienne area, where my husband is from, they are called bugnes (boonye), although you might be more familiar with the term beignets.
-Whatever you call them, they are delicious, and a perfect treat for chanukah, the holiday of fried food.
+This Chanukah, I had the idea to make a treat that is similar to sufganyot, but is a traditionally eaten in France at carnaval.
+In the St. Etienne and Lyon area, where my husband is from, they are called bugnes (something like boonye), and they are similar to beignets.
+Bugnes are made from a buttery brioche-like dough and fried up into small, crisp bites lightly dusted with sugar.
+They are delicious, and a perfect treat for Chanukah, the holiday of fried food.

 - 2 packets of granulated yeast

 - 1 stick of butter or non-dairy alternative

 - 1/2 cup heavy cream or non-dairy milk

 - 4 tsp orange flower water (or rum or orange zest)